The Trinity National Forest, of the Shasta-Trinity National Forests, is located in northern California

 Campgrounds in this area have a wilderness feel without requiring a trip into a wilderness area.

-These campgrounds, Forest Glen, Hell Gate and Deerlick Springs, can accommodate RVs and
+These campgrounds, Forest Glen and Deerlick Springs, can accommodate RVs and

 offer a pleasant alternative to the noise and crowds found around the NRA.